KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.faq/content/overview/_index.md

 ## Where is the data stored?

-All data is stored in a data center in Ireland (soon to be Germany) in an SQL database and partly information is cached in logfiles to recover data in an emergency.
+All data is stored in a data center in Ireland (soon to be in Switzerland) in an SQL database and partly information is cached in log files to recover data in an emergency.
 It is automatically backed up every 5-10 min.

 ## How do I get the data from the devices to the WebApp?